 For Trisomy 13, the Harmony test has been shown to have a PPV of 50% (95% Confidence Interval 6.3 - 93.2 %) in the general population.

-PPV is a population-based statistic and can be interpreted in relation to clinical information - see the link for further understanding.
+PPV is a population-based statistic and can be interpreted in relation to clinical information.

 Online calculators, such as the “NIPT/Cell Free DNA Screening Predictive Value Calculation" attempt to account for this by calculating a theoretical PPV, allowing the user to input an estimated patient-specific prior risk as well as expected test sensitivity and specificity.

 The Harmony NIPT has a high negative predictive value (NPV) for Trisomy 21.

 Negative predictive value (NPV) indicates how likely individuals that screen ‘negative’ are to be unaffected by the condition assessed and thus provides some reassurance regarding the question.